 - The modern features appeal to a new audience looking for freshness in branding.

-- The black text adds visual prominence and ties in subtly with Pepsi’s push to diversify its product offerings, especially toward healthier options like Zero Sugar.
+- The black text adds visual prominence and subtly reflects Pepsi’s push to diversify its product offerings, especially toward healthier options like Zero Sugar.

 The Sundance Film Festival logo

 This design choice is not just an aesthetic decision; it plays a functional role in the broader branding system.
-The rectangle is a versatile frame that can be used for a variety of purposes, from displaying clips and photos from past festivals to being used as a background for film titles on theater marquees.
-It becomes an adaptable visual element that interacts with other media, reinforcing the identity of the festival at different points of contact.
+The rectangle is a versatile frame that can be used for various purposes, from displaying clips and photos from past festivals to creating a background for film titles on theater marquees.
+It becomes an adaptable visual element interacting with other media, reinforcing the festival’s identity at different contact points.

 In terms of typography, the logo uses the Monument Grotesk font.
-This choice strikes a balance between striking visual impact and neutrality, allowing the logo to be used for a variety of genres and titles without overshadowing them.
+This choice balances striking visual impact and neutrality, allowing the logo to be used for various genres and titles without overshadowing them.
 The typeface is a subtle but effective tool to convey the eclectic and inclusive nature of the festival.

-There are many examples in the design world that have generated strong reactions, both positive and negative.
+Many examples in the design world have generated strong reactions, both positive and negative.
 For example, Elon Musk’s Twitter rebranding of X has been the subject of intense scrutiny, raising questions about the effectiveness of the minimalist approach.
-Similarly, the new logos of companies such as Air India, Jaguar Land Rover, and Nokia have confused, if not outright embarrassed, audiences.
+Similarly, the new logos of companies such as Air India, Jaguar Land Rover, and Nokia have confused audiences, if not outright embarrassed.
 The Air India logo has left many scratching their heads, unable to decipher its meaning.
-Jaguar Land Rover’s new logo, unfortunately, places the company in a completely unrelated industry.
+Unfortunately, Jaguar Land Rover’s new logo places the company in a completely unrelated industry.
 Nokia’s new logo brings back memories of another controversial rebranding episode and makes you question its effectiveness.
-The Sundance logo, on the other hand, captures the essence of the festival without falling into the traps of complexity and ambiguity.
+On the other hand, the Sundance logo captures the essence of the festival without falling into the traps of complexity and ambiguity.